 2. Harness talent

 Digital excellence requires outstanding, talented people.
-The most important qualities that talent must have are flexibility, creativity, open-mindedness, transparency, enthusiasm determination, honesty and, where possible, sheer intellectual horsepower.
+The most important qualities that talent must have are flexibility, creativity, open-mindedness, transparency, enthusiasm determination, honesty and sheer intellectual horsepower.
 These qualities should be identified, encouraged, rewarded and, where necessary, recruited.
 In a complex and fast changing environment the right mindset is far more important than narrow product knowledge.
 Multi-disciplinary understanding and team working is essential.

 Here’s a further idea.
 Both the talent the BBC incubates and the wider British community should be allowed to use BBC platforms, know how, technology and content to develop products and services.
 Just as Amazon opens some (but not all) of its infrastructure to third party exploitation so should the BBC.
 With bells on.